Are you preparing to buy a home or sell the one you’re in? If so, the home appraisal process will be incredibly important.

 10. There’s no set expiration period for an appraisal

 Home appraisals don’t come with an expiration date.
-With that said, most lenders consider them valid for about six months.
-And if home prices in the area have been rapidly falling or rising, lenders may require a new appraisal more often than that.
+With that said, most lenders consider them valid for about three to nine months.
+But if home prices in the area have been rapidly falling or rising, lenders may require a new appraisal more often than that.

 If the sale process takes a while, you may want to talk to your lender about how long they’ll accept the appraisal.
 If their time frame is limited, consider waiting to order an appraisal so that it doesn’t expire.